 For instance, if a manager evaluates an employee’s performance primarily based on their personal rapport or feelings toward that individual, it can lead to varying assessments for similar performance levels.

-Ethical performance management aims to minimize subjectivity by establishing clear, objective criteria and evaluation processes, ensuring that reviews are fair and consistent across the board.
+Ethical performance management aims to minimize subjectivity by establishing clear, objective criteria and evaluation processes, ensuring that performance reviews are fair and consistent across the board.

 3. Goal Distortion